nsxiv/nsxiv-extra/README.md

 | [dmenu-mode](patches/dmenu-mode) | Add dmenu mode to nsxiv |
 | [image-mode-cycle](patches/image-mode-cycle) | Cycle when viewing multiple images |

+For submitting patches please use the following format:

+* patchname-[BASE].ext

+`patchname` is simply the name of the patch and `.ext` is the extension, which can be either `.diff` or `.patch`. ` [BASE]` corresponds to either the version or the seven chars git commit short hash corresponding to the last commit on which the patch can be applied correctly and is working with.

 ## User scripts

 Some examples scripts which add new and commonly requested functionality to